danielwilliamszone/services-example/README.md

 ## build

-To build the project, run `npm build`.
+To build the project, run `npm run build`.
 This will transpile the ES6 to ES5 using [Babel](https://babeljs.io/).

 ## test